panweihit/DropNeuron/README.md

-A typical model and cost function specification are as follows:

 ### Model and Problem Formulation:

-**An example on LeNet-300-100**
+A typical model and cost function specification are as follows.
+This is an example on LeNet-300-100

 ```python